ccri/geomesa/docs/tutorials/geomesa-quickstart.rst

 Accumulo and Hadoop that the quickstart tutorial uses.
 After completing the deployment tutorial, you should have:

--  an instance of Accumulo {{ site.accumuloVersion }} running on Hadoop
+-  an instance of Accumulo |accumulo_version| running on Hadoop 2.2,
-   2.2,
 -  access to an Accumulo user that has both create-table and write permissions, and